anelendata/anelendata.github.io/source/_posts/What-is-P-in-ELTP-Process.md

 ## A Fun Demonstration

 Here is a fun demonstration of solving the "last-mile problem" of making use of data.
 These GIF animations are created and posted on Twitter automatically at specified intervals.
-We extract the data from the sources (geological and financial), transform the data (including the part to produce the animation), and deliver to where it matters (social media).
+We extract the data from the sources (geological and financial), transform the data (including the part to produce the animation), and deliver it to where it matters (social media).

 [![usgs](/images/usgs-twitter.gif)](https://twitter.com/AnelenData/status/1359405517915971586)